zeroc-ice/ice/matlab/README.md

 ##### Running the Automated Tests

-Assuming you've installed Ice for Python, run the `allTests.py` script like this:
+Assuming you've installed Ice for Python, run `allTests.py`:
 ```
 python allTests.py
 ```

-This command will automatically start a corresponding Python server for each MATLAB client.
+This script automatically starts a Python server for each MATLAB client.
 MATLAB clients are executed using a minimized MATLAB interpreter and the test output is copied to the Command Prompt window.

 [1]: https://zeroc.com/downloads/ice#matlab